elfakyn/scp_epub/README.md

-# wikidot_epub
+# SCP epub

-Creates an epub from a wikidot wiki.
-Made specifically for SCP
+Creates an epub from the scp wiki

 ## Setup